HITR

 Important Information:

 1. Uniplan Investment Counsel, Inc. (“Uniplan”) is a boutique investment firm, with roots dating back to 1984, that manages a variety of portfolios primarily for US clients.
+Uniplan maintains a complete list and description of composites that is available upon request.

 2. The composite was created January 1, 2001.
 Performance is calculated in US dollars utilizing a time-weighted total rate of return.
 Total return for the composite is represented by the asset-weighted returns of the portfolios within the composite.
 Trade-date valuation is used.